wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/116-mr-s-m-bruce-high-commissioner-in-london-to-mr-r-g-menzies-prime-minister.md

 According to the German record of their conversation Mussolini informed Hitler that in the event of a victorious German advance against France and the United Kingdom Italy would enter the war on the German side immediately; if German progress was slow, however, Italy would wait See Documents on German Foreign Policy 1918-1943, series D, vol. IX (Washington, 1956), pp. 1-16.

-6 &amp; 8 The words in square brackets were omitted from the cablegram as deciphered in Canberra.
+6  & 8 The words in square brackets were omitted from the cablegram as deciphered in Canberra.
 They have been inserted from Bruce's file copy on AA: M100, March 1940.

 7 Lord Halifax.

 _

-_ [FA: A3195, 1.2015]_
+ _[FA: A3195, 1.2015]_